roemvaar/cs_notes/docs/linux_kernel/development/development.md

     * Stack traces and logs

     * Reproduce it.
-Use `.config` provided at syskaller and build kernel
+Use `.config` provided at syzkaller and build kernel

     * Understand the code